yanaizmene/url-status/README.md

 # URL Status Console Utility
-Reads list of domains from csv file and outputs results of check.
+Reads list of domains from csv file and check them for accessibility.
 Supports output to console or file in pretty or csv format.

 ## Usage